Million1156/readme/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=nat2k15&label=Views&color=blue&style=plastic)

-I'm a Highschool student planning to pursue software engineer when I'm older.
+I'm a college student @ Stanford planning to pursue software engineer when I'm older.
 I'm a passionate learner who's always willing to learn and work across technologies and coding assigments.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to party with friends and hang out in Discord calls and make discords bots.
 I'm currently into Bot Development 🕸️ and working on my journey on becoming a software engineer.
 If I had to choose,JavaScript or PHP ftw!

 [![DOD Badge](https://img.shields.io/badge/TEAM-DEVING%20ON%20DISCORD-17a6ec?style=for-the-badge)](https://github.com/Million1156)